publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch16/m__us_usc_t12_s1821.md

         (1) __In general__

-            Notwithstanding any other provision of Federal law or the law of any State and regardless of the method which the Corporation determines to utilize with respect to an insured depository institution in default or in danger of default, including transactions authorized under subsection (n) of this section and [section 1823(c) of this title][/us/usc/t12/s1823/c], this subsection shall govern the rights of the creditors (other than insured depositors) of such institution.
+            Notwithstanding any other provision of Federal law or the law of any State and regardless of the method which the Corporation determines to utilize with respect to an insured depository institution in default or in danger of default, including transactions authorized under subsection (n) and [section 1823(c) of this title][/us/usc/t12/s1823/c], this subsection shall govern the rights of the creditors (other than insured depositors) of such institution.

         (2) __Maximum liability__